jimmoffitt/developer_advocate.blog/readme.md

      - CygWin on Windows 7 - Downloadning Historical PowerTrack data.

-Next
-- Data consolidation.
+Next?

 - Writing the client-side code that used Historical PowerTrack to collect data.
 - Storing historical twitter data and mining it.
 Generating stats.
+Binning time-series data.
 - Potential Twitter use-cases (with technical details).
+- Data consolidation.